asyncapi/asyncapi-react/README.md

 #### `theme?: Partial<ThemeInterface>`*

-The `theme` property is optional and contains styles for specific part of `asyncapi-react` component.
-For more information about changing styles, please read [this](./docs/theme-modification) document.
+The `theme` property is optional and contains styles for specific part of `AsyncApi` component.
+For more information about changing styles, please read [this](./docs/theme-modification.md) document.

-> **NOTE:** This props is concatenated with the [default theme](./library/src/config/default.ts) if you not pass [`disableDefaultTheme`](./docs/config-modification.md) config as true.
+> **NOTE:** This props is concatenated with the [default theme](./library/src/theme/default.ts) if you not pass [`disableDefaultTheme`](./docs/config-modification.md) config as true.

 #### `config?: Partial<ConfigInterface>`*

-The `config` property is optional and contains configuration for `asyncapi-react` component.
+The `config` property is optional and contains configuration for `AsyncApi` component.
 For more information about what options are available, please read [this](./docs/config-modification.md) document.

 > **NOTE:** This props is concatenated with the [default configuration](./library/src/config/default.ts)

-\* Partial<T\> type means that every field in type T is optional.
+\* `Partial<T>` type means that every field in type `T` is optional.

 ## Development

-For more information about development process - setup development environment, run and write test, following naming and accepted architecture convention of the project, please check [`DEVELOPMENT.md`](DEVELOPMENT.md) document.
+For more information about development process - setup development environment, run and write test, follow naming and accepted architecture convention of the project, please check [`DEVELOPMENT.md`](DEVELOPMENT.md) document.

-## Contribute
+## Contributing

 If you have a feature request, please add it as an issue or make a pull request by following [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

 If you have a bug to report, please reproduce the bug in the app like a [`CodeSandbox`](https://codesandbox.io/) to help us easily isolate it.

-## Troubleshooting

 ## License